Boussinesq (1842–1929) developed equations that can be used to determine the stress at any point P at a depth z, caused by a surface point load.

 Vertical pressure within an earth mass

-At point P of above figure due to a point load Q,
+At point P in the figure above, due to a point load Q,

 \[Vertical\hspace{.2cm}{stress}, \sigma_{z}=\frac{3Q}{2\pi{z^{2}}}\frac{1}{[1+(r/z)^{2}]^{5/2}}=\frac{Q}{z^{2}}I_{B}\]